Azure/business-process-automation/README.md

 ![](images/high-level-architecture.png)
 <br/><br/>

 Once deployed, a web app is created.
-The UI provides and drag-n-drop interface for end users to build multi service pipelines:
+The UI provides and drag-n-drop interface for end users to build multi service pipelines.
+Once the user will upload files through

-  1. Starting with specifying input file type(s), e.g. audio, texts, or emails,
-  2. Pipeline stages are added by selecting which Cognitive Services to add to the pipeline.
-  3. Once a new pipeline stage is added, if the data is transformed to a new format type (e.g. OCR’ing a PDF to text), the new pipeline stages will become available to be added based on the transformed format of the data at the latest stage of the pipeline
-  4. Once the pipeline is specified, the user will upload files through the UI, triggering the pipeline, and saving the result in a CosmosDB
-  5. Optionally, the end-user can add a Cognitive Search Index, indexing each the output at each of stage of the pipeline, across all uploaded files.
+And, optionally, the end-user can add a Cognitive Search Index, indexing each the output at each of stage of the pipeline, across all uploaded files.
 Index creation is handled entirely by the accelerator, where the end-user can access the index via their newly created Cognitive Search Index resource

 *Note*: [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build [React](https://reactjs.org/) apps in minutes.
 Use this repo with the [React quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=react) to build and customize a new static site and automate the deployment of a functional, and customizable, POC for text and language processing.